12 Reasons for String of Nickels Plant Yellowing Leaves and How to Fix Them

 Overwatering String of Nickels Plant results in excess water in the soil, that is, soggy soil.
 Too much water in the soil reduces the oxygen concentration in the rootzone which causes the roots to die.

+When roots die, they cannot take up water and nutrients to the upper parts of the plant including the leaves.
 Lack of water and nutrients in the leaves implies that they cannot make enough food needed for growth and energy.
-Therefore, the String of Nickels Plant begins to die and death begins from the leaves which turn yellow and die.
+Therefore, the plant begins to die causing the leaves to begin turning yellow and dying.

 Solutions